nychealth/EH-dataportal/content/data-stories/racial-wealth-gap/index.md

 ### Racist and discriminatory policies have prevented Black families from accruing assets, financial security, and wealth

-For much of American history, there has been a record of systematic policies implemented by the federal government that helped build wealth for White households while suppressing wealth accumulation for other groups, including Black and Hispanic households.
+For much of American history, there has been a record of racist systematic policies implemented by the federal government that helped build wealth for White households while suppressing wealth accumulation for other groups, including Black and Hispanic households.

 The Black-White wealth disparity, in particular, has been created and reinforced by systematic policies and practices including racial segregation laws, <a href="https://a816-dohbesp.nyc.gov/IndicatorPublic/beta/data-stories/redlining/" target="_blank">redlining,</a> the discriminatory implementation of the New Deal and the G.I.
 Bill, and more.
+The intergenerational impacts of the enslavement of Black people have broad impacts on the wealth and health inequities observed today.

 ### Greater wealth translates to better health